 Dr. Frankl went on to say, “For success, like happiness, cannot be pursued; it must ensue, and it only does so as the unintended side-effect of one’s personal dedication to a cause greater than oneself or as the by-product of one’s surrender to a person other than oneself.
 Happiness must happen, and the same holds for success: you have to let it happen by not caring about it.”
 In other words, if we help others get what they want, we will always get what we want.

 To be what is called happy, one should have 1) something to live on, 2) something to live for, 3) something to die for.
 The lack of one of these results in drama.
 The lack of two results in tragedy.

 Once moral virtue and your special excellence or talents are discovered and applied they will provide you something to live on, live for and die for.
-A Classical Leadership Education, the one that we are starting here together on this site and the one I hope you will seek to establish in your communities, has the goal of producing good citizens and great souls.
+An American Classical Leadership Education®, the one that we are starting here together on this site and the one I hope you will seek to establish in your communities, has the goal of producing good citizens and great souls.
 As we develop moral excellence from the cardinal virtues our character takes shape, and we discover our special excellence.
 We discover who we were meant to be personally and what we were meant to do professionally.
 This is what makes a happy life complete.
 “For one swallow does not make a summer, nor does one day; and so too one day, or a short time, does not make a man blessed and happy.”
 (Nicomachean Ethics, Book 1, Chapter 7)